Why You Should Be Smoke-Free for Surgery

 Facing the Potential Risks

-Like many people facing surgery, you may really want to quit.
-Or, you may think that smoking will not cause a problem for the particular type of surgery that you need.
-However, no matter what type of surgery you are having, smoking can increase your risk of complications.
-A large number of studies have found that, compared to nonsmokers, smokers may have an increased risk of:
+No matter what type of surgery you are having, smoking can increase your risk of complications.
+When compared to nonsmokers, smokers may have an increased risk of:

 Zeroing in on Your Goal

-Keep your goal in mind: to have a successful surgery with very few complications.
-No matter if you need surgery on your gums, shoulder, or any other body part, quitting smoking may help you heal faster and have a better outcome.
-Just think—having fewer complications can translate into less pain, a quicker return to your usual routine, fewer trips to the doctor and pharmacy, and more money in your pocket.
+Keep your goal in mind: to have a successful surgery with very few problems.
+Quitting smoking may help you heal faster no matter what type of surgery.
+This can mean less pain, a quicker return to your usual routine, fewer trips to the doctor, and more money in your pocket.

-If you think that quitting so soon before your surgery will not make a difference, the American Cancer Society points out that your heart rate and blood pressure are reduced just 20 minutes after quitting.
-And within 12 hours, the level of carbon monoxide in your blood is also reduced.
-Two weeks to 3 months of being smoke-free can result in better circulation and improved lung function.
+It is best to be smoke-free for months before surgery.
+However, if time did not allow, quit as soon as possible.
+Your heart rate and blood pressure can lower just 20 minutes after quitting.
+Within 12 hours, the level of carbon monoxide in your blood is also reduced.
+Two weeks to 3 months of being smoke-free can lead to better blood flow and improved lung function.

 Starting the Process

 Surgery and smoking.
-American Academy of Orthopaedic Surgeons Ortho Info website.
-Available at:
+Ortho Info—American Academy or Orthopaedic Surgeons website.
+Available at: https://orthoinfo.aaos.org/en/treatment/surgery-and-smoking/.
+Published April 2019.
+Accessed February 14, 2020.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.